 Reflections from this

-Maybe this also illustrate the point of bloom in the beginning of the brew – where just a little water is added to the grind and then let it swell up for 30 seconds.
-Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a gellyfish-type body ?)
+Maybe this also illustrate the point of bloom in the beginning of the brew: where just a little water is added to the grind and then let it swell up for 30 seconds.
+Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a gellyfish-type body ?).

 In the last part of coffee brewing, like when the last water draws down in the filter on V60 or kalita – if it is shaken it makes the coffee over-extract.
 That is; after done pouring the water and the grind just slowly falls to the bottom.

-Seen in this light with the importance fines covering the particles … when pouring the water into the sludge these lumps float freely around in the turmoil … But when you stop pouring water the turbulence of the sludge slows down … and the grind settles on the bottom … Maybe when the particles settle on top of each other and then get shaken (like by the Rao spin) … then they will rub on each other and scrub off the loosely attached fines .. resulting in over-extraction.
+Seen in this light … the importance of fines covering the particles … when pouring the water into the sludge these lumps float freely around in the turmoil … But when you stop pouring water the turbulence of the sludge slows down … and the grind settles on the bottom … Maybe when the particles settle on top of each other and then get shaken (like by the Rao spin) … then they will rub on each other and scrub off the loosely attached fines .. resulting in over-extraction.

-This makes me speculate: could it be the “dark cellulose part” that holds back the unwanted over-extracted taste ?
+The dissolved small fines makes me speculate: could it be the “dark cellulose part” that holds back the unwanted over-extracted taste ?
 So it’s only when we got these fines-to-fines alone that we get the bad over-extracted taste ?
 Just speculation.

 If the fines do form a jello/gel this could explain why an espresso stall when the grind is too fine.
 Stall = the water can’t go through/the puck is clogged = nothings comes in the cup.

 It would really be interesting to see what’s going on during the brewing process.
 It’s just difficult to get under the microscope where you have the best view when the grind is spread out on a white background.
 The temperature would not be as high as when brewing (it quickly drops when spread out).
 And I have the feeling that the closeness of the grind is important to how the fines connect with the larger particles.

 If your grind has visible fines you can: